How Much Every Type of Penetration Testing Costs in 2023

 A financial technology company that is operating a multi-tenant application is required to conduct yearly penetration testing against its flagship application.
 It was a modern application built with API integrations available to customers to integrate.
 The company time-boxed the yearly test at 2 weeks to help keep the cost down since it conducts the tests on a yearly basis.

-Analysis: The approach taken with recurring testing on an application is not a-typical for many organizations.
+Analysis: The approach taken with recurring testing on an application is not typical for many organizations.
 Rather than doubling the price to do a full deep dive every year, the company focused on new features with select deep dives.
-This allowed for better use of the budget on a yearly basis, while still meeting customer requirements.
+This allowed for better use of the budget on a yearly basis while still meeting customer requirements.

 #2: Recurring Network Penetration Testing in Biotech